arjunken/crawldock/README.md

 ### How to Use in Conversations

-Once configured, you can use CrowlDock in your conversations:
+Once configured, you can use CrawlDock in your conversations:

 #### **Basic Web Search**
 ```